2015–2016 University of Missouri protests: Protests

-On November 8, university football players announced they would not practice or play until Wolfe resigned, potentially costing the university a $1 million fine if they had to forfeit an upcoming game against Brigham Young University.
+On November 8, Mizzou football players announced they would not practice or play until Wolfe resigned, potentially costing the university a $1 million fine if they had to forfeit an upcoming game against Brigham Young University.
 The Southeastern Conference Football Commissioner issued a statement saying, "I respect Missouri's student-athletes for engaging on issues of importance and am hopeful the concerns at the center of this matter will be resolved in a positive manner."
 The Mizzou Athletics Department previously indicated that it fully supported the players' actions.

 The protests attracted widespread local, regional, and national news media attention.
 Some protesters said the coverage was impacted by journalists' lack of previous race-related experience, reliance on scripted behaviors, and desire to cover the event as "outsiders looking in."

 Loss of health insurance for grad students

 One of Butler's reasons for his hunger strike was "graduate students being robbed of their health insurance".
 In August 2015, the university had issued a statement to graduate students that said, "The Affordable Care Act prevents employers from giving employees money specifically so they can buy health insurance on the individual market.
 Graduate teaching and research assistants are classified as employees by the IRS, so they fall under this ruling."
 The university had known about the Affordable Care Act concerns since July 21, but put off communicating with graduate students until announcing on August 14 that subsidies would be cut, the day before graduate health insurance plans were set to expire.